laravel/docs/precognition.md

 ## Introduction

-Laravel Precognition allows you to predict the outcome of a future request by performing side-effect free requests.
+Laravel Precognition allows you to anticipate the outcome of a future request.
 Some ways Precognition may be used include:

 - Live validation of forms, powered by Laravel validation rules.
 - Notifying users that a resource they are editing has been updated since it was retrieved.